 Riding through the beautiful Whanganui River Valley

 After this brief visit, we drove in the bus to the starting point of today’s bike ride in the Whanganui River Valley.
-We had to find a good spot to start our ride as some of the path was still covered in gravel and we did not want to stay on that type of surface for too long.
+We had to find a good spot to start our ride as some of the paths were still covered in gravel and we did not want to stay on that type of surface for too long.

 But since the weather now really had improved we were all eager to start riding our bikes instead of being driven in the car, and if that meant a couple of kilometers on a gravel path then we would sure do it.